sentinel-hub/eo-grow/docs/source/common-configuration-patterns.md

 }
 ```

 We now just need to provide the variables when running the config.
-This can be done either through the CLI via `eogrow batch_download.json -v "year:2019" -v "quarter:Q1"` or (for increased reproducibility) create configs which just specify the variables:
+This can be done either through the CLI via `eogrow batch_download.json -v "year:2019" -v "quarter:Q1"` or (for increased reproducibility) create configs with the variables specified in advance:

 ```
 { // batch_download_2019_Q4.json